noellerobbins/ps-2-starter/exercise-3/README.md

 # Exercise 3

 In this exercise, you'll practice using **media queries** to create reponsive web pages.
+Note, the test suite parses your CSS files, so you'll have to use the specified classnames/property names (even though there are many possible implementations of the desired behavior).

 To complete the exercise, you will need to add rules to the included `css/style.css` file in order to style the `index.html` file so that it has has the following responsive appearance: